projectriff/projectriff.io/website/blog/2019-08-21-announcing-riff-0-4-0.md

 - `tail` command to watch all logs for a resource until canceled
 - `delete` and `list` for every resource that is `create`d

 riff is no longer installed into a Kubernetes cluster using the CLI.
-[Helm charts](#helm-charts) are available to aid the installation, we are exploring other installation options, like [Cloud Native Application Bundles](https://cnab.io) (CNAB).
+[Helm charts](#helm-charts) are available to aid the installation, and we are exploring other installation options, like [Cloud Native Application Bundles](https://cnab.io) (CNAB).

 ### riff System and CRDs